This post may contain affiliate links. Please read our disclosure policy.

-Creamy, cheesy Crockpot spinach artichoke dip is a crowd-pleaser for holidays and game day parties.
+Creamy, cheesy Crockpot spinach artichoke dip is a crowd-pleaser for holidays and game day gatherings.
 Load the pot, press a button, and it practically makes itself.

 No one ever complains when spinach artichoke dip shows up on game day or holidays.
 In fact, I bet we could all agree that it's the ultimate party food that always disappears first!
 It’s creamy, cheesy, and so mouthwatering delicious, it's hard to believe so many vegetables can be this ... addictive!

-So, when you want to make an appetizer that requires the tiniest effort, I promise you that this Crockpot spinach artichoke dip is the one.
-If you know how to add things to a slow cooker, press a button, and stir occasionally – you got this!
+We already know my tried and true baked spinach and artichoke dip wins hearts.
+But, when you want to make a hands-free version, Crockpot spinach artichoke dip is the ace.
+If you know how to set things in a slow cooker, press a button, and stir occasionally – you got this!

 Ingredient notes